NyanOnline/DRO-Client-Fork/README.md

 Currently fixed
 ---------------------
-Backgrounds no longer are blank in the view port upon entering areas. :tick:
+Backgrounds no longer are blank in the view port upon entering areas.

 Text no longer cuts off at all.
-It always follows the text wraps perfectly and doesn't go off screen. :tick:
+It always follows the text wraps perfectly and doesn't go off screen.

 Current Bug reports so far that I will work on in the future
 -----------------------------